 - Both parties to a complaint of sexual misconduct will be updated as to the status of the investigation and related proceedings as necessary, or upon request.

-- Once the Title IX Coordinator has concluded the investigation, COL will simultaneously issue the written findings to both the Complainant and the Respondent.
+- Once the Title IX Coordinator has concluded the investigation, COL will simultaneously issue the written findings to both the Reporting Party and the Responding Party.

 - Sanctions for Violations of COL’s Policy on Sexual Misconduct

-- Upon finding that sexual misconduct occurred, the Title IX Coordinator will commence the sanctioning process for review and determination of appropriate sanctions.
+- Upon finding that sexual misconduct occurred, the Title IX Coordinator will convene a Sanctions Panel, composed of at least three members of a pool of administrators and faculty trained in sanctioning violations of this Policy for determination of appropriate sanctions.

 - In addition to sanctions, the Title IX Coordinator may also recommend that COL or particular COL Community Members adopt additional measures to remediate and/or prevent further conduct in violation of this policy.

-- COL’s sanctions process is intended to provide an equitable process to both the Complainant and Respondent, demonstrating promptness, fairness, and impartiality.
+- COL’s sanctions process is intended to provide an equitable process to both the Reporting Party and Responding Party, demonstrating promptness, fairness, and impartiality.

 - Sanctions against students may include, but are not limited to the following: